HOW ARE STUDENTS SELECTED FOR METROPAP?

 Students apply to the program in October-November of the second year of medical school and are interviewed by a MetroPAP faculty member.
 They look for academic ability, communication skills, interest in primary care practice urban setting, often working with underserved and diverse communities, and assesses the applicant's ability to succeed in an independent learning environment.

 HOW ARE STUDENTS MATCHED TO SITES?

 Through your application and interview process, the MetroPAP faculty and staff work to align student clinical interests and career goals with site opportunities.

 HOW DOES MetroPAP OPERATE DURING THE CURRENT SITUATION WITH COVID-19?

-- MetroPAP students will work on-site at local clinics and hospitals, and are provided the same PPE to use during their clinical experiences as other medical students
+- MetroPAP students will work on-site at local clinics and hospitals, and will follow local PPE protocols.

 - MetroPAP students are encouraged to learn telemedicine and other virtual patient outreach initiatives employed at their MetroPAP sites

 - MetroPAP students have access to the online learning modules of each of the clerkships for independent study

 - MetroPAP students were able to continue to earn course credits via virtual experiences during the time frame medical students were not able to attend in-person clinical experiences due to COVID-19